rehavelu/Projects/MNIST Handwritten Digits Recognition - Image_Classification/README.md

 # MNIST Handwritten Digits Recognition - Image Classification

-# Dataset Information

-This dataset allows you to study, analyze and recognize elements in the images.
+* This dataset allows you to study, analyze and recognize elements in the images.
 That’s exactly how your camera detects your face, using image recognition!
 It’s a digit recognition problem.
 This data set has 49,000 images of 28 X 28 size, totalling 49 MB.

 # Libraries